Cinderella: Summary

+1812 version

+In addition to the absence of the punishment of the stepsisters, there are other minor differences in the first edition of 1812, some of which are reminiscent of Perrault's version.
+In the first edition, Cinderella's mother herself tells her to plant a tree on her grave.
+No bird perches on the tree but the tree itself gives the girl what she wants.
+The birds appear only when they help Cinderella collect lentils, a task that is assigned to her by her stepsisters rather than her stepmother, and they are not a flock but just two pigeons.
+On the evening of the first ball, Cinderella does not participate but she watches her stepsisters dance with the prince from the pigeon coop.
+Later Cinderella tells the sisters she saw them dancing, and they destroy the pigeon coop out of jealousy.
+In the 1812 version the tree also gives Cinderella a carriage with six horses to go to the ball and the pigeons tell her to return before midnight.
+The episodes in which Cinderella hides in the pigeon coop and on the pear tree were added in the 1819 version.
+Furthermore, not knowing Cinderella's home, the prince makes other girls in the kingdom try on the slipper before her.

 Plot variations and alternative tellings

 Folklorists have long studied variants on this tale across cultures.
 In 1893, Marian Roalfe Cox, commissioned by the Folklore Society of Britain, produced Cinderella: Three Hundred and Forty-Five Variants of Cinderella, Catskin and, Cap o'Rushes, Abstracted and Tabulated with a Discussion of Medieval Analogues and Notes.
-Further morphology studies have continued on this seminal work.
+Further morphology studies have continued on this work.

 Joseph Jacobs has attempted to reconstruct the original tale as The Cinder Maid by comparing the common features among hundreds of variants collected across Europe.
 The Aarne–Thompson–Uther system classifies Cinderella as type 510A, "Persecuted Heroine".
 Others of this type include The Sharp Grey Sheep; The Golden Slipper; The Story of Tam and Cam; Rushen Coatie; The Wonderful Birch; Fair, Brown and Trembling; and Katie Woodencloak.